 The following companies received the letter: AbbVie; Amgen; Biogen; Bristol-Myers Squibb; Gilead; GSK; Eli Lilly; Johnson & Johnson; Merck; Pfizer; Novartis; Roche; Sanofi; Vertex.

-Investors are calling on global brands to take 4 key steps to protect Bangladesh's garment workers:
+Following are the 4 key steps that investors are calling on global brands to take to protect Bangladesh's garment workers:

 - promptly pay suppliers for existing orders;

 - no punishment of suppliers for Covid-related delays.